BitzArt/Miscellaneous/src/Json/BitzArt.Json.TypedObjects/README.md

 `BitzArt.Json.TypedObjects` provides solution to retain actual types of values during JSON serialization and deserialization.

-> ⚠️ The current version of the libraty only supports polymorphic serialization and deserialization of
+> ⚠️ The current version of the library only supports polymorphic serialization and deserialization of
 > [C# standard value types](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/types).

 ## The problem

-Since JSON does not preserve information about specific value types, serialization and deserialization of polymorphic types cause values to lose their actual types.
+Since JSON does not preserve information about specific value types, serialization of such values may lead to this information being lost in cases where the actual type is not known in compile-time, e.g. when operating with a value of a specific type as it's base type, like `var fruit = (new Apple() as Fruit);`

 ### Example

-Consider the following classes:

 ```csharp
 public class Fruit { }